tijn-donners/scraping_wikipedia/.ipynb_checkpoints/README-checkpoint.md

 This dataset, including wikipedia articles and metadata about 17th century Dutch painters, is therefore published with no rights reserved.

+The source code of the webscraping can be found in the webscraper.ipynb file in this repo.
+Pleaso note that I have included json files that can be used so you don't have to perform the https requests for the 'links' and the 'wikidata_links' variables, which take several minutes to complete.
+Within the Jupyter Notebook, there is code that imports these json files back into Python variables which can be used to perform the rest of the code.
+(These json files have been created on Decemebr 4th 2025)

+### 1.1 Text Cleaning

+The citations (like [1] and [3]) have been removed from the strings that contain the Wikipedia articles.
+Please note that no further preprocessing steps have been performed (lowercasing, punctuation removal).

 ## 2. Metadata